-His speech brimmed with metaphor from its beginning:
+Fittingly, his eulogy brimmed with metaphor from its beginning:

 Today a dark cloud hangs over Ghana, over Africa and indeed over the entire world.
 Today we have come from so many parts of Ghana, from so many parts of Africa and from so many parts of the world to pay tribute to His Excellency President John Evans Atta Mills; a great man who served our nation and our continent Africa with honour.

-The speech used repetition to good effect:
+So the eulogy used repetition to good effect:

 As I look across the entire landscape today I see unity, I see a sense of purpose written on the face of every Ghanaian, I see resilience, I see determination and a resolve to prosper.
 We are indeed one people with a common destiny.